MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_data_step.md

 ##### start_row

 the starting row to read from the input data source.
-Cannot be used if inFile is the same as outFile.
+Cannot be used if input_data is the same as output_file.

 ##### number_rows_read

 number of rows to read from the input data source.
-If rowSelection or remove_missings are used, the output data set may have fewer rows than specified by number_rows_read.
-Cannot be used if inFile is the same as outFile.
+If remove_missings are used, the output data set may have fewer rows than specified by number_rows_read.
+Cannot be used if input_data is the same as output_file.

 ##### return_transform_objects

-logical value.
+bool value.
 If True, the list of transformObjects will be returned instead of a data frame or data source object.
 If the input transformObjects have been modified, by using .rxSet or .rxModify in the transformFunc, the updated values will be returned.
 Any data returned from the transformFunc is ignored.
 If no transformObjects are used, None is returned.
-This argument allows for user-defined computations within a transformFunc without creating new data. returnTransformObjects is not supported in distributed compute contexts such as RxHadoopMR or RxInTeradata.
+This argument allows for user-defined computations within a transform_function without creating new data.

 ##### blocks_per_read